sbcc-cs105/EX01-HelloWorld/README.md

  *
  * Statement of code ownership: I hereby state that I have written all of this
  * code and I have not copied this code from any other person or source.
  *
+ * 1. What is the name of the source file that you wrote?
+ *
+ * 2. What version of Java are we using?
+(Hint: Look after the item called JRE System Library)
+ *
  * @author [CHANGE THIS TO YOUR INFORMATION]
  */